dudemo/Retroarch-Bashscript-Core/README.md

   make
   ```

-2. Copy the core file to the RetroArch cores directory
+2. Copy the core file to the RetroArch cores directory (Path may differ depending on distribution.
+Check your system for correct path.)
   ``` bash
   cp bash_launcher_libretro.so /usr/lib/libretro/
   ```